Select an OCR site

-This guide provides an overview of the remaining ten core studies not covered in the Part 1 resource, including their background, research methods, procedures, key findings and possible conclusions.
+This guide provides an overview of the remaining ten core studies not covered in the Part 1 resource.

 This guide explains how flipped learning can be used to deliver component 1 and 2 in an innovative and engaging way and includes a wide variety of learner worksheets and resources links.

 This guide supports the delivery of component 2, outlining how each of the 20 core studies link to the different areas and perspectives.

 This component 2 resource offers guidance on the specification content in relation to the changing in our understanding of diversity, with a particular focus on the contemporary studies.